 Q4: Please specify how the current programmes/funds add value compared to what Member States could achieve at national, regional and/or local levels?

-CEF has the potential to mobilise additional national and regional funding.
+CEF has the potential to mobilise additional national and regional funding along main transport corridors.
 The CEF Programme invests in projects with a strategic importance for Europe which might be different from national priorities.
 To solve transnational problems very often local bottlenecks on transport networks should be removed.
 Cycling/ Cycle Highways are a sustainable way to release capacity in these places on TEN-T corridors.

 Q5: Is there a need to modify or add to the objectives of the programmes/funds in this policy area?

-The current TEN-T Guidelines allow co-financing of cycling-related measures through CEF but the current wording does not support standalone cycling projects (they have to be part of a wider project) and there is no obligation to integrate cycling-related measures.
+The current TEN-T Guidelines allow co-financing of cycling-related measures through CEF but the current wording does not support standalone cycling projects (they have to be part of a wider project) and there is no obligation to integrate cycling-related measures (so cycle routes crossing TEN-T corridors are sometimes cut by new motorways for example).

-1. When looking at the programme/funds budget allocations, it becomes obvious that mobility and transport and especially cycling is underrepresented in the budget considerations of the EU.
+When looking at the programme/funds budget allocations, it becomes obvious that mobility and transport and especially cycling is underrepresented in the budget considerations of the EU.